 1) The Bench Press

 This exercise primarily builds pectoral mass and strength.
-It targets the middle and the lower chest more when you hit flat and declined bench presses.
+It targets the middle and the lower chest more when you hit flat and decline bench presses.
 It is a fundamental exercise for the upper body as it also targets the front deltoids and the triceps.

 - Lie on the bench and lift the bar off the rack with your arms extended at arm’s length.
 Your arms should be wide enough apart from each other so your forearms point upwards, perpendicular to the floor.
 Lower the barbell slowly until it almost touches the lower pectoral muscle.